-What’s going on in the world of BRT?
+What’s going on in the world of BRT and quality bus systems?
 Here is a selection of some of the key news stories from the past few months/years.

 TfL publish findings of the Sutton and Merton Rapid Transit Consultation: The public have spoken and in this instance at least they appear to strongly favour a rail solution for this part of London.
 The report is now on the TfL website but a decision is yet to be made on how the project proceeds READ MORE

 Why unlocking Nairobi traffic will require more than bus rapid transit: Nairobi has been ranked the sixth most dynamic, fastest growing city in the world according to the latest report by JLL’s Global Real Estate Transparency Index 2018, which also indicates the city is the second fastest growing in Africa.
 Its population is expected to reach seven million by 2030 and 14 million by 2050.
 What roles does BRT have to play in managing this growth?
 READ MORE